RrickBiswas/gitignore/README.md

 - **Please consider the scope of your change**.
-If your change is specific to a certain language or framework, then make sure the change is made to the template for that language or framework, rather than to the template for an editor, tool, or operating system.
+If your change is specific to a certain language or framework, then make sure the change is made to the template for that language or framework, rather than the template for an editor, tool, or operating system.

 - **Please only modify _one template_ per pull request**.
 This helps keep pull